rust-lang/reference/src/expressions.md

 * Dereference of a variable, or field of a variable, with type `&mut T`.
   Note: This is an exception to the requirement of the next rule.
 * Dereferences of a type that implements `DerefMut`, this then requires that the value being dereferenced is evaluated is a mutable place expression context.
-* [Array indexing] of a type that implements `IndexMut`, this then evaluates the value being indexed, but not the index, in mutable place expression context.
+* [Array indexing expressions] of a type that implements `IndexMut`, this then evaluates the value being indexed, but not the index, in mutable place expression context.

 ### Temporaries